 While we work hard to put sustainability at the heart of festival production, a key part of our overarching public mission is ‘to highlight the fragility of planet Earth’.

-Offset your carbon footprint –
+Balance your carbon footprint –

-Offering festival goers the choice to make a ‘Carbon Offset’ donation when they buy their tickets.
+Offering festival goers the choice to make a ‘Carbon Balancing’ donation when they buy their tickets.
 We give our staff, contractors and artists the opportunity to do the same with Energy Revolution.
 We invest 100% of this in renewable energy with Energy Revolution, a festival industry collaborative charity.

 Initiate car sharing schemes and providing coaches for festival-goers to arrive together.

 We're working alongside the AIF to ban single-use plastics at the festival.
 Removing the use of plastic straws, plastic containers, plastic cutlery and single serve sachets of salt, pepper, sugar or sauce from food traders.